dgh1818/flutter_flutter/README.en.md

     # Example: flutter build hap [--target-platform ohos-arm64] --local-engine=<DIR>/src/out/ohos_release_arm64 --release
     flutter build hap --target-platform ohos-arm64 --<debug|release|profile> --local-engine=<DIR>/src/out/<engine> --local-engine-host=src/out/<engine_host>/
     ```
+    2.1 Create a Project and Enable the Impeller
+    Currently, the Flutter OHOS platform supports the impeller-vulkan rendering mode, which can be controlled via a switch.
+The switch is located in the 'buildinfo.json5' file.
+If you choose to disable the Impeller rendering, you can change the value in the JSON file to false.
+The next time you run the project, the Impeller will be disabled.
+    File path: `ohos/entry/src/main/resources/rawfile/buildinfo.json5`
+    File content:
+    ```json
+    {
+        "string": [
+            {
+                "name": "enable_impeller",
+                "value": "true"
+            }
+        ]
+    }
+    ```
+    By default, the Impeller option is enabled in new projects.
+    For existing projects, you can copy the above buildinfo.json5 file to the corresponding directory in your project and modify the value to enable or disable the switch.
+If the switch does not exist, then will set enable-impeller by default.

 3. After discovering the ohos device through the `flutter devices` command, use `hdc -t <deviceId> install <hap file path>` to install it.